 - Create three large “X’s” or the “SOS” signal using either rock piles, sticks, clothes, or gear

 - Make three campfires spaced out about 100 feet from each other

-If you cannot get help, then knowing how to navigate is invaluable.
-Even if you don’t have a map or compass, you can still use some of your surroundings to find your way.
-One way to navigate is by finding north using shadows.
+Knowing how to navigate your surroundings is also an invaluable skill to learn.
+One way to do this is by finding north using shadows.
 Use a large stick or fallen limb that is at least three feet long and place it on the ground in a clear area.
 Use a rock or another marker to indicate where the tip of the stick’s shadow begins.
 After at least 15 minutes, mark the tip of the shadow again.
 The line between the two markers will show a rough estimate of east-west and a line perpendicular to that line will be north-south.
 This way, you can orient and navigate yourself.

 You can also use a watch face to find north.
 Simply hold the watch with the hour hand pointing toward the sun.
-South is typically halfway between the hour hand and 12 while north will be in the exact opposite direction.
+South is typically halfway between the hour hand and the 12:00 time, while north will be in the exact opposite direction.
 You can even draw a clock face in the dirt to accomplish this if need be.
-Just remember to use 1:00 instead of 12:00 if it is during a period of daylight savings.
+Just remember to use 1:00 instead of 12:00 if it is during a period of daylight savings time.

-Should you come face to face with an unfriendly animal, back away slowly while moving sideways so you can see where you are stepping while watching the bear.
-Talk in a low, quiet voice, too.
-Be sure that you are not near any young that the animal might have also.
+Should you come face-to-face with an unfriendly animal, back away slowly while moving sideways so you can see where you are stepping (while keeping your eyes on the animal).
+Talk in a low, quiet voice, and be sure that you’re not near any offspring that the animal might have.
 You can also carry pepper spray or bear spray.